edgexfoundry/edgex-go/adr/Registry Refactoring Design.md

 if `-cp/-configProvider` **not used** and no environment variable override is specified the local configuration file is used, as is it now.

+All services will log the `Configuration Provider` connection information that is used.

 The existing `-r/-registry` command line option will be removed from all services.

 ### Bootstrap Changes